hackalog/hackalog.github.io/_posts/2020-03-08-remote-work.md

     once.
 We keep them on our wiki, and evolve them over time as we need to.
-* Use the **highest quality audio and video platform** you can afford..
+* Use the **highest quality audio and video platform** you can afford.
 We use zoom (which has easily the best multi-party video quality).
 * Make sure **everyone has good quality headphones and mics**.
 Don't skimp out here.
 Buy them for your employees if you can.
 * **Connect from someplace quiet**.
 No coffee shops.
-In a pinch, use a car, or even a closet. (but please, don't use a bathroom. that's just... gross.)
+In a pinch, use a car, or even a closet.
+(But please, don't use a bathroom.
+That's just... gross.)
 * **Use one screen per person**.
 Even if more then one person happens to be working from the same space, require everyone to have an